Franconeri et al. 2021

 (Lee et al. 2015)

-(Figure 3 from Franconeri et al. 2021).
+Franconeri et al. (2021).
 Fig. 3.
 Deceptive axis manipulations across a line graph (top left) and a bar graph (top right).
 So, should data always be plotted relative to zero?
 The graph on the bottom left depicts climate change by plotting temperature data from a baseline of 0 °F, yet most would agree that graph is less informative than the version to its right, which allows the differences in temperatures to be seen.
 At the bottom right of the figure, a cover of The Economist from September 2019 maps the same restricted range of data to the full range of a blue-to-red color scale.
 The graphs at top left are inspired by Huff (1954); those at bottom left are inspired by Correll et al. (2020).
 The magazine cover at bottom right is reprinted, with permission, from The Economist (September 19, 2019).

-(Figure 3 from Franconeri et al. 2021).
+Franconeri et al. (2021).
 Fig. 3.
 Deceptive axis manipulations across a line graph (top left) and a bar graph (top right).
 So, should data always be plotted relative to zero?
 The graph on the bottom left depicts climate change by plotting temperature data from a baseline of 0 °F, yet most would agree that graph is less informative than the version to its right, which allows the differences in temperatures to be seen.
 At the bottom right of the figure, a cover of The Economist from September 2019 maps the same restricted range of data to the full range of a blue-to-red color scale.
 The graphs at top left are inspired by Huff (1954); those at bottom left are inspired by Correll et al. (2020).
 The magazine cover at bottom right is reprinted, with permission, from The Economist (September 19, 2019).

-(Figure 4 from Franconeri et al. 2021).
+Franconeri et al. (2021).
 Fig. 4.
 A set of common visual confusions, illusions, and distortions.
 At upper left, the two human icons represent vastly different ratios depending on whether the data are represented by their one-dimensional heights, their two-dimensional areas, or their three-dimensional volumes.
 The donut graph to their right shows that three-dimensional depictions can artificially inflate data values in the two-dimensional plane.
 At bottom left, the same fMRI data are plotted with two color mappings.
 The brain image on the left produces less of a spurious categorical boundary effect, whereas the image on the right shows a common red-to-green color map that makes continuous variation appear exaggerated when it maps onto transitions from one color category to another.
 At center, an illusion prohibits the accurate recovery of differences between values in a line graph.
 At right, correlation is easier to detect from the scatterplot, but individual histograms for each dimension are easier to see when plotted separately.

-(Figure 4 from Franconeri et al. 2021).
+Franconeri et al. (2021).
 Fig. 4.
 A set of common visual confusions, illusions, and distortions.
 At upper left, the two human icons represent vastly different ratios depending on whether the data are represented by their one-dimensional heights, their two-dimensional areas, or their three-dimensional volumes.
 The donut graph to their right shows that three-dimensional depictions can artificially inflate data values in the two-dimensional plane.
 At bottom left, the same fMRI data are plotted with two color mappings.
 The brain image on the left produces less of a spurious categorical boundary effect, whereas the image on the right shows a common red-to-green color map that makes continuous variation appear exaggerated when it maps onto transitions from one color category to another.
 At center, an illusion prohibits the accurate recovery of differences between values in a line graph.
 At right, correlation is easier to detect from the scatterplot, but individual histograms for each dimension are easier to see when plotted separately.

 Take homes